Wallelign Mekonnen

-Wallelign Mekonnen Kassa (March 22, 1945 – December 10, 1972) was a Marxist student activist and militant active in the Ethiopian Student Movement from the mid-1960s to his death in 1972.
-Wallelign was the author of the highly influential but contentious article "On the Question of Nationalities in Ethiopia" published in 1969.
+Wallelign Mekonnen Kassa (Amharic: ዋለልኝ መኮንን ካሣ; 22 March 1945 – 10 December 1972) was an Ethiopian Marxist student activist and militant active in the Ethiopian Student Movement from the mid-1960s until his death in 1972.
+Wallelign was the author of the highly influential but contentious article On the Question of Nationalities in Ethiopia published in 1969.

 Early life

-Wallelign was born in Sayint, South Wollo, and was the son of an Amhara merchant.
+Wallelign was born in Sayint, South Wollo, and was the son of a merchant.
 He graduated from Woizero Sehin Secondary School in Dessie.

 Student leader

 Wallelign enrolled at the then Haile Selassie I University as a Political Science student.
 Wallelign soon became involved in the radical student groups that were proliferating at the university.
 Due to his student activism he was arrested and sentenced to five years imprisonment in April 1969, but was pardoned by Emperor Haile Selassie shortly afterwards.

-"On the Question of Nationalities in Ethiopia"
+On the Question of Nationalities in Ethiopia

-Wallelign’s most famous article "On the Question of Nationalities in Ethiopia" was published in the student movement’s journal Struggle in November 1969.
+Wallelign’s most famous article On the Question of Nationalities in Ethiopia was published in the student movement’s journal Struggle in November 1969.
 In this article Wallelign tried to analyze 'national oppression' in Imperial Ethiopia and argued that as Ethiopia was not one nation, but rather a collection of different nations and nationalities, whose struggle for self-determination should be supported by the student movement as long as they are committed to socialism.
 This was a highly contentious area that divided the student movement at the time, but Wallelign’s views eventually came to dominate the student movement as well as the political parties that it spawned.

 As a result of the publication a police harassment and media campaign was unleashed against the student movement and Struggle's publication was suspended.
 The following month, Tilahun Gizaw, president of the University Students' Union of Addis Ababa, was assassinated by what is presumed to be agents of the state.

 Wallelign was arrested again in December 1969 and imprisoned until May 1971.